i3inc-panacea2-1/panacea-modularity/README.md

 # Panacea.Modularity

-Defines a simple interface fpr basic modularity
+Defines a simple interface for basic modularity.